-You Can’t Support Catalunya’s Secession Movement If You Were Horrified By Brexit | Fast Company
+You Can’t Support Catalonia’s Secession Movement If You Were Horrified By Brexit

 A coalition called Junts pel Sí, Catalan for “together for yes” (to independence) won that election.
 In that coalition there are two main parties.
 The first one is the now-defunct CDC–a conservative, nationalist party supported by the same Catalan bourgeois oligarchy that once rabidly supported General Franco.
 The second one is ERC, a historical separatist and republican leftist party that absorbed some of the former members of nationalist terrorist group Terra Lliure (free land).
 Junts pel Sí got 39.59% of the vote in the 2015 election, which was not enough to obtain the presidency of the Generalitat.

 To gain power, Junts pel Sí allied themselves with CUP, a self-defined Marxist-Leninist group.
-According to its political program, the CUP wants to establish the Popular Republic of Catalonia, putting it out of Spain, out of the European Union, out of the Euro, and out of capitalism altogether by unilaterly cancelling all the region’s international debt, nationalizing all banks and public resources, collectivizing all production activities, and establishing taxes for all bank accounts, all under the vigilance of political committees that will act as the guardians of the revolution.
+According to its political program, the CUP wants to establish the Popular Republic of Catalonia, putting it out of Spain, out of the European Union, out of the euro, and out of capitalism altogether by unilaterally canceling all the region’s international debt, nationalizing all banks and public resources, collectivizing all production activities, and establishing taxes for all bank accounts, all under the vigilance of political committees that will act as the guardians of the revolution.

-CUP members don’t only excuse Stalin in the name of the alleged progress of the Soviet Union, but the party actively uses Stalinist practices, calling citizens to harass those who don’t support independence or copying USSR posters advocating the expelling non-Catalans out of their nation.
+CUP members don’t only excuse Stalin in the name of the alleged progress of the Soviet Union, but the party actively uses Stalinist practices, calling citizens to harass those who don’t support independence or copying USSR posters advocating the expelling of non-Catalans out of their nation.
 The CUP was also the promoter of the xenophobic movement that harassed tourists all over Catalonia and the Balearic Islands last summer.

-They also harass journalists: Reporters without Borders recently condemned the multiple ‘insults, intimidation and threats against journalists that oppose independence for the region.’
+They also harass journalists: Reporters without Borders recently condemned the multiple “insults, intimidation, and threats against journalists that oppose independence for the region.”

-So how can the conservatives of the former CDC–a self-defined centrist-right middle class party aligned with the Catalan catholic church–be associated with the CUP, the antithesis of their own existence?
+So how can the conservatives of the former CDC–a self-defined centrist-right middle-class party aligned with the Catalan Catholic church–be associated with the CUP, the antithesis of their own existence?
 The key here–and one of the drivers of the Catalan crisis–is in the word “former.”

 CDC doesn’t exist as a party anymore.
-Spanish courts obtained material proof and testimonies that revealed an organized criminal system in which the party and its leaders, with its founder and president Jordi Pujol at its head, used their power to extort companies to pay an extra 3 percent out of every public contract to went directly into their pockets.
+Spanish courts obtained material proof and testimonies that revealed an organized criminal system in which the party and its leaders, with its founder and president Jordi Pujol at its head, used their power to extort companies to pay an extra 3% out of every public contract, which went directly into their pockets.
 This giant corruption network was established in 1980, which Pujol and CDC won with its coalition partner Unió.

-Despite the overwhelming evidence, CDC accused the Spanish government of political prosecution but, when the public opinion pressure bacame unsustainable, those still untouched by the investigation decided to fold CDC and create a new party called PDeCAT (Catalan European Democratic Party.)
+Despite the overwhelming evidence, CDC accused the Spanish government of political prosecution, but when the public opinion pressure became unsustainable, those still untouched by the investigation decided to fold CDC and create a new party called PDeCAT (Catalan European Democratic Party).
 It seems as if, for Pujol and his cronies, the only way to save their asses from getting into jail is by getting Catalonia out of Spain.

 But ERC and CUP don’t care about CDC/PDeCAT’s motives.
 Polls show that ERC will destroy the last remnants of CDC in the next election, whether it is within Spain or in an independent republic.
 CUP just wants to advance its anti-everything agenda no matter what.
 Their motives are self-serving, to obtain power without really considering the needs of the Catalan people.
 None of them really care about CDC/PdeCAT’s corruption, which is the same corruption that they denounce in the central government of the Popular Party (PP) in Madrid, which also plagued the Socialist Party governments that came before and after the PP.